All Episodes

 To the greatest extent, I've avoided that and just tried to get on with my life.

-There's a lot to adjust to and a lot to cope with.
+There was a lot to adjust to and a lot to cope with.

 When you go through something like this tonight with Mike and you sort of go back through the whole story again, is it like reliving it?

-And for a long time I didn't talk about it hardly at all.
+And for a long time, I didn't talk about it hardly at all.

-But actually it's kind of had a desensitizing effect on me.
+But actually, it's kind of had a desensitizing effect on me.

-And I'll feel a little easier to talk about it than I used to.
+Even though, you know, it's still there to a certain extent, I do, you know, feel a little easier to talk about it than I used to.

 All right.